 Fortunately, there’s a hack for that.
 We can borrow the expertise of old farmers who undercoated their trucks and tractors with used oil to prevent rust.
-The waste oil serves no other purpose and cannot be reused in a vehicle, so it is used as underbody rust protection.
+The waste oil serves no other purpose and cannot be reused in a vehicle, which is used as underbody rust protection.

 The oil absorbs all the dirt and salt from the roads and does not allow any of it to pass onto the metal.
-As long as the metal is protected from the harmful materials, it stays in good shape.
+As long as the metal is protected from harmful materials, it stays in good shape.

 Does washing your car in winter prevent rust?

 Yes, washing your car frequently during the winter is the best way to prevent your car from rust.
 Remember that you need to use the right products to remove all dirt from the paint when washing it also.